-Espen Mathy is a Junior Research Fellow in the Research Group for Security and Defence and works primarily on the research project Strategic stability, new technologies and the future of nuclear disarmament in Asia.
+Espen Mathy is a Junior Research Fellow in the Research Group on Security and Defense.

 Mathy has a master’s degree in political science and a bachelor’s degree in international relations from the University of Oslo.
 The subject of his master’s thesis was how normative pressure can explain states’ commitment to disarmament treaties with a focus on the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 Mathy has work experience from the Norwegian Embassy in Ankara, the Norwegian Radiation and Nuclear Safety Authority (DSA), the Vienna office of the UN Office of Disarmament Affairs (UNODA) and the Vienna Center for Disarmament and Non‑Proliferation (VCDNP).

 HisHis main research interests include multilateral disarmament and nonproliferation regimes, nuclear arms control and the role of nuclear norms.

 2017 - 2019 MA Political Science - University of Oslo